ddoeppner/ONE-Record/working_draft/API/docs/subscriptions.md

 | **401**  | Not authenticated                | Error             |
 | **403**  | Not authorized to retrieve the Subscription Information                  | Error             |

+## Security

+To engage with the "Get Subscription" endpoint, a client needs proper authentication.
+If requests lack proper authentication, the ONE Record server should respond with a `401 "Not Authenticated"` status.

 ## Example A1

 Request subscription information for specific Logistics Object URI.